 Staff in restaurants and beer gardens, museums, theatres and cinemas may refuse entry to any person showing symptoms of Covid-19.

-Whether you’re going for a walk, a cycle or a shopping trip in the pedestrian zone, it’s up to you to decide whether and when you will wear a mask while outdoors.
-In Germany, and as such also in Munich, there is currently no obligation to wear a mask while outside.
-Nevertheless, hygiene and social distancing regulations do apply even in green areas, parks and along the Isar river.
+Since October 14, it is compulsory to wear a mask in large parts of Munich's city center between 9 a.m. and 11 p.m.
+Hygiene and social distancing regulations do apply even in green areas, parks and along the Isar river.
 Police are patrolling to ensure compliance with these regulations, and they may impose fines if the regulations are infringed.

 By upholding these “AHA rules”, you actively contribute towards slowing the spread of coronavirus throughout your entire trip.
 A-H-A stands for maintaining an Adequate distance of at least 1.5 metres from other people, Hygiene (regular, thorough hand washing, sneezing and coughing into your elbow or into a paper tissue) and Appropriate wearing of face masks.
 Following this guidance, we can work together all over Munich to ensure that we enjoy the best possible protection along with as much normality as possible.